 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each brown and white, hard gelatin capsule (No. 4) with "ACTAVIS" in black lettering contains acitretin 10 mg.
-Nonmedicinal ingredients: gelatin, glucose (liquid, spray-dried), microcrystalline cellulose, and sodium ascorbate; gelatin capsule shell: iron oxide (yellow, black, and red) and titanium dioxide.
+Each brown and white, hard gelatin capsule with "10" in black ink contains acitretin 10 mg.
+Nonmedicinal ingredients: gelatin, glucose (liquid, spray-dried), microcrystalline cellulose, sodium ascorbate, iron oxide and titanium dioxide.

-Each brown and yellow, hard gelatin capsule (No. 1) with "ACTAVIS" in black lettering contains acitretin 25 mg.
-Nonmedicinal ingredients: gelatin, glucose (liquid, spray-dried), microcrystalline cellulose, and sodium ascorbate; gelatin capsule shell: iron oxide (yellow, black, and red) and titanium dioxide.
+Each brown and yellow, hard gelatin capsule with "25" in black ink contains acitretin 25 mg.
+Nonmedicinal ingredients: gelatin, glucose (liquid, spray-dried), microcrystalline cellulose, sodium ascorbate,iron oxide, and titanium dioxide.

-The recommended starting dose of acitretin is 25 mg once daily.
+The recommended starting dose of acitretin to treat severe psoriasis is 25 mg once daily.
 If the desired effect has not been seen after 4 weeks and side effects have been tolerated, your doctor may increase the dose to 50 mg once daily.
 The maximum dose is 75 mg once a day.